dscherbak/rapid-response-katas/README.md

 1. **Camera** - a Wildlife.ai device that records animals and uses AI to identify them.
 2. **AI Model** - a result of Machine Learning (ML) using services like TensorFlow, Roboflow, etc.
 3. **User** - biologists and nature enthusiasts.
-4. **Admin** - a user with extended permissions to camera management (like configuring camera settings, and uploading AI model/firmware).
+4. **Admin** - a user with extended permissions to camera management (like configuring camera settings and uploading AI model/firmware).
-5. **Observation** - an event produced by the Camera of the captured movement.
+5. **Observation** - an event produced by the camera of the captured movement.
 6. **Training Sample** - a video and(or) photo labeled and selected by Admin for ML.

 ## Functional requirements